arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 ## Servo

-This code controls a [servo motor](https://store.arduino.cc/products/grove-servo?queryID=5a2a481038aab78eec2ab1d0b51687a0) connected to Pin 5 (D2) using PWM.
+This code controls a [servo motor](https://store.arduino.cc/products/grove-servo) connected to Pin 5 (D2) using PWM.
 As with any motor if the current is being drawn due to the motor needing too much power the board resets.

-Copy the code to ``main.py`` and press play.
+***You should always use an external power supply when powering a servo.
+Servo motor consume very high amounts of current when initiated, which can reset your board or damage it.***

 ![Servo Motor Circuit](./assets/circuitServo.png)

+To use this component, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

 ```python
 # Import the Pin and PWM classes from the machine module